redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 ## On-chain aggregation

-To increase the security of the Redstone oracle system, we've created the on-chain aggregation mechanism.
+To increase the security of the RedStone oracle system, we've created the on-chain aggregation mechanism.
 This mechanism adds an additional requirement of passing at least X signatures from different authorised data providers for a given data feed.
 The values of different providers are then aggregated before returning to a consumer contract (by default, we use median value calculation for aggregation).
 This way, even if some small subset of providers corrupt (e.g. 2 of 10), it should not significantly affect the aggregated value.

-There are the following on-chain aggregation params in Redstone consumer base contract:
+There are the following on-chain aggregation params in RedStone consumer base contract:

 - `getUniqueSignersThreshold` function
 - `getAuthorisedSignerIndex` function